Patric Jannasch received his Ph. D. degree

 reverse osmosis and nanofiltration.

-- Lithium ion conducting polymer electrolytes which are central components in, e.g., batteries and electrochromic windows.
+- Lithium ion conducting polymer electrolytes which are central materials for, e.g., batteries and electrochromic windows.

 - Structure-property relationships and processing of polyhydroxyalkanoates which are biodegradable polymers produced by bacteria.